 Tonight I am hitting Grandma’s Bar.
 A retro-sexual rum den decorated in what can only be described as grandma style.
 The drinks here are interesting and rum soaked.
 If The Baxter Inn is “Whiskey Heaven” than Grandma’s is “Rum Purgatory”; one must purify the soul with glorious barrel aged rum before moving on to the next life.

 I instantly hit it off with the fine bartenders at Grandma’s.
-So much so they busted out the good stuff for me to sip on.
+So much so they bust out the good stuff for me to sip on.
 Needless to say Grandma’s was my last stop of the night.
 I ordered the Peanut Butter Colada and a Chicken Jaffle for counter balance.
 Jaffles are Australians version of bar food.
 They are long toasted bread concoctions with different toppings and cheese.
 Mine had chicken, cheese, onions and jalapeño mayo.
 The rest of the night was spent talking with the bartenders and sampling various drinks they were making for other customers.
 It was a good thing I moved down to the Rocks this morning as the Bondi bus trip back may have been a wee bit treacherous.

 Day 5: For one of the best views of the Sydney Harbour simply take a ferry ride.
 I took a 12 minute ferry ride over to Sydney’s Taronga Zoo from the Circular Quay terminal.
-The round trip ticket $7.32 AUD or $5.20 USD.
-You can pre-pay for your Zoo ticket online and save 20% off or you can pre-purchase your Zoo tickets at Wharf 4 ticket booth before you board.
+The round trip ticket is $7.32 AUD or $5.20 USD.
+You can pre-pay for your Zoo ticket online and save 20% off or you can pre-purchase your Zoo tickets at the Wharf 4 ticket booth before you board.
 Having your ticket in advance will enable you enter the Zoo via the Sky Safari located just to the left of the Ferry Terminal exit.
-I did not pre-pay for my ticket which resulted in waiting for the bus to bring me up the mountain to the Zoo entrance.
+I did not pre-pay for my ticket which resulted in waiting for a bus to bring me up the mountain to the Zoo entrance.

 Sydney’s Taronga Zoo One day entry rates: